nodeca/pica/README.md

 __(!)__ If you need to process multiple images, do it sequentially to optimize CPU & memory use.
 Pica already knows how to use multiple cores (if browser allows).
+Create a single `Pica` instance and reuse it across calls.

 ### .toBlob(canvas, mimeType [, quality]) -> Promise